OmniBrainBench: A Comprehensive Multimodal Benchmark for Brain Imaging Analysis Across Multi-stage Clinical Tasks: Introduction

 To address these challenges, we introduce~\textbf{\ourbench}, the comprehensive multimodal benchmark for evaluating MLLMs in brain imaging analysis, as shown in Fig.~\ref{fig:example}.
-To the best of our knowledge,~\ourbench is the most extensive multimodal brain imaging benchmark to date, drawn from 30 rigorously validated sources, yielding 259,628 VQA pairs comprising our~\ourvqa dataset, the current largest brain imaging instruction-tuning collection.
-From~\ourvqa, we extract representative pairs that undergo rigorous clinical review, resulting in our final \ourbench of 9,527 clinically verified VQA pairs and 31,706 images, as detailed in Fig.~\ref {fig: data}.
+To the best of our knowledge,~\ourbench~is the most extensive multimodal brain imaging benchmark to date, drawn from 30 rigorously validated sources, yielding 259,628 instruction-tuning collection comprising our~\ourvqa, the current largest brain imaging instruction-tuning collection.
+From~\ourvqa, we extract representative pairs that undergo rigorous clinical validation by a radiologist with over 13 years of experience, resulting in our final~\ourbench~of 9,527 clinically verified VQA pairs and 31,706 images, as detailed in Fig.~\ref {fig: data}.
 To further distinguish the difference between~\ourbench~and other existing ones, we elaborate the benchmark details as detailed in Table \ref{tab:comp_other_bench}.
-For \textbf{clinical modality coverage}, the benchmark provides \textbf{15 imaging modalities}, including the coarse-grained ones include CT, MRI, PET, SPECT, anatomical diagram (ADiag), histopathology imaging (HI) modalities, and the fine-grained ones include DWI, SWI, FLAIR, T1W, T1-weighted contrast-enhanced (T1CE), T2-weighted imaging (T2W), magnetic resonance angiography (MRA), proton density weighted imaging (PD), fMRI.
-With its extensive scope and multi-dimensional evaluation criteria, ~\ourbench~is positioned to comprehensively assess the effectiveness of MLLMs in diverse brain imaging modality data.
-For \textbf{clinical tasks grouping}, Our~\ourbench~is designed to assess the multimodal comprehension capabilities of MLLMs across the \textit{full clinical continuum}, spanning five specialized clinical phases (i.e., anatomical structure identification, disease diagnosis reasoning, lesion localization, prognostic factor analysis, and postoperative outcome assessment) within 15 multi-stage clinical tasks, as detailed in Fig.~\ref{fig:example}.
-These tasks are rigorously validated by a professional radiologist, and it is expected to span from basic anatomical recognition to complex diagnostic synthesis, prognostic judgment, and therapeutic cycle management.
+For \textbf{\textit{modality coverage}}, the benchmark provides 15 imaging modalities, including the coarse-grained ones include CT, MRI, PET, SPECT, anatomical diagram (ADiag), histopathology imaging (HI) modalities, and the fine-grained ones include DWI, SWI, FLAIR, T1W, T1-weighted contrast-enhanced (T1CE), T2-weighted imaging (T2W), magnetic resonance angiography (MRA), proton density weighted imaging (PD), fMRI.
+With its extensive scope and multi-dimensional evaluation criteria,~\ourbench~is positioned to comprehensively assess the effectiveness of MLLMs in diverse brain imaging modality data.
+For \textbf{\textit{clinical tasks}}, Our~\ourbench~is designed to assess the multimodal comprehension capabilities of MLLMs across the full clinical continuum, spanning five specialized clinical phases (i.e., anatomical structure identification, disease diagnosis reasoning, lesion localization, prognostic factor analysis, and postoperative outcome assessment) within 15 multi-stage clinical tasks, as detailed in Fig.~\ref{fig:example}.
+These tasks are rigorously validated by several physicians, and it is expected to span from basic anatomical recognition to complex diagnostic synthesis, prognostic judgment, and therapeutic cycle management.